Armenian Wine: The Ancient Culture the World Is Finally Starting to Notice

 • wine presses

-• fermentation vats
+• fermentation vessels

 • storage jars

-• grape remains and drinking vessels
+• grape remains

 Climate and Terroir: Why Armenian Wine Tastes Different

-Armenia’s geography gives it a unique advantage.
+Armenia’s geography gives its wines a very distinctive personality.

-• hot sunny days → sugar development
+• hot sunny days help grapes develop richness and sugar

-• cool nights → preserved acidity
+• cool nights help preserve freshness and acidity

-• Italy → expressive regional styles
+• Italy: expressive regional diversity

 Karas: The Ancient Method That Still Works Today

-Why it matters:
+Why karas matters:

-• natural fermentation environment
+• it supports a natural fermentation environment

-• no need for aggressive intervention
+• it reduces the need for heavy intervention

 Traditional Armenian wine cellar with clay karas vessels used for wine fermentation